 The Zone 5 proposal formalises a number of existing ad-hoc behaviours and attempts to make the vehicle circulation in the boat ramp area and adjacent to commercial premises more coordinated and efficient.

-Parking is consolidated with an additional are identified for long term expansion of the harbour parking.
+Parking is consolidated with an additional area identified for long term expansion of the harbour parking with an additional 41 bays.